longmen2019/Machine-Learning-Notebooks/1. Numpy Basic/readme.md

 ## NumPy Introduction

-This is a README file for a Jupyter Notebook exploring NumPy, a powerful library for numerical computations in Python.
+This Jupyter Notebook explores the fundamentals of NumPy, a powerful library for numerical computations in Python.
+It is inspired by the work of Maykul Kulkarni available at [Machine Learning Notebooks](https://github.com/maykulkarni/Machine-Learning-Notebooks/blob/master/00.%20NumPy%20Basics/1.%20NumPy%20Basics.ipynb).

 ### What is NumPy?

-NumPy (Numerical Python) provides efficient arrays and mathematical functions for scientific computing.
-It excels in tasks involving large datasets compared to standard Python lists.
+NumPy (Numerical Python) provides efficient multidimensional arrays and mathematical functions specifically designed for scientific computing.
+It offers significant performance advantages over standard Python lists when dealing with large datasets.

 **Key Feature:** The `ndarray` object, a multidimensional array with a single data type for all elements.